microsoft/qsharp-runtime/src/QirRuntime/lib/Tracer/README.md

 ## Frame tracking ##

 A user might want to count differently operations that are applied in a different state.
-For example, if Hadamard gate is applied to a qubit and then Rz and Mx gates, a user might want to count the sequence as if Rz as Mz were executed.
+For example, if Hadamard gate is applied to a qubit and then Rz gate, a user might want to count it as if Rz were executed instead.
  The frame is closed when the state of the qubit is reset (in Hadamard's case, another Hadamard operator is applied to the qubit).
 The user will be able to register the required frame tracking with the tracer via a C++ registration callback.